brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 categories: rust
 ---

+## Motivation

+I started learning Rust because I wanted to know more about this statically-typed, functional language that compiles to [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (I found Lin Clark's ["A Cartoon Intro to WebAssembly"](https://www.youtube.com/watch?v=HktWin_LPf4) very motivating).
+Coming from C# and not thinking about memory management much (other than [disposing unmanaged resources](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=netframework-4.7.2)), I also wanted to fill in some gaps there.

+But even after reading ["The Rust Programming Language"](https://doc.rust-lang.org/book/) and blog posts like [this](https://theta.eu.org/2016/04/16/lyar-lifetimes.html) and [this](https://medium.com/@ericdreichert/how-i-think-about-rust-lifetimes-83a726aaa846), and writing [a feature-poor, far-from-perfect, version of Git](https://github.com/brntsllvn/mgit) in Rust, I _still_ felt uncomfortable working with lifetimes.
+Like, I had memorized when to add `'a` to certain things but did not really _get_ it.

+So, if you are in the same boat - you have tried your darndest to grok lifetimes and are still like "uh, um, I just do this because it makes the borrow checker happy" - you might find the following article helpful.

 ## Introduction

-Rust is a statically-typed, functional language that compiles to WebAssembly and uses _lifetimes_, rather than garbage-collection, to manage memory.

-But why?

-Garbage-collected languages like C# and Ruby constantly _mark and sweep_ objects on the heap.
-Depending on the number of live objects, the program pays a performance cost, "pause time," as the garbage collector frees up memory.
+Garbage-collected languages like C# and Ruby constantly _mark and sweep_ objects on the heap <sup>[1](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals),[2](https://ruby-doc.org/core-2.2.0/GC.html)</sup>.
+Depending on the number of live objects, the program pays a performance cost, "pause time," <sup>[3](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#concurrent-garbage-collection)</sup> as the garbage collector frees up memory.

 Without garbage collection, Rust is more like C, leaving memory management up to the developer.
 A common issue in C code is the "use after free" bug (UaF).
 The C program below tries to access memory after the program frees it.
-The result is a seg fault.

 ```c
 int main() {